tgraupmann/TAGENIGMA-Docs/Scene-Explorer.md

 **Audience**

-Package contents are targeted towards artists and programmers wanting to find performance bottlenecks in their game or application.
+Package contents are targeted towards artists and programmers wanting to find performance bottlenecks in their game or application as it runs on the target device.

 **Compatibility**